 Promote, undertake, and coordinate research programs related to the needs and problems of the Southeast Asian region; and

-which consists of funds received from donors, interest earnings, and earnings from approved income-generating activities for use in pursuit of SEARCA's education mandate.
+Interest earnings and earnings from approved income-generating activities for use in pursuit of SEARCA's education mandate.

 Agriculture—the ability of people to produce their own food supply—is perhaps the most basic of all human enterprises and possibly the most important.
 More so today as world population continues to grow while the natural resources needed to feed them continue to shrink and are adversely affected by climate change.
 Aside from being a key to ensuring food security, growth in the agriculture sector has been known to be about twice as effective in reducing poverty compared to growth in other sectors.
 As such, agriculture remains a centerpiece of national development programs, including those of countries in Southeast Asia.